Can My Dog Eat Yogurt?

 You don’t want to let your dog have too much yogurt.
 “Adding a tablespoon for an average-sized dog is a fun way to incorporate new textures while limiting calories,” Carbo-Johnson suggests.

 Can Dogs Eat Greek Yogurt?

-Greek yogurt for dogs is great, provided it is xylitol free.
+Yes, Greek yogurt is great for dogs, provided it is xylitol-free.
 Your dog may even like the texture of Greek yogurt more.
-It’s thicker because the whey has been strained out.
-Other kinds of yogurt he can enjoy include:
+It’s thicker because the whey gets strained out.
+Other kinds of yogurt your dog can enjoy include:

 Are the Probiotics in Yogurt Good for Dogs?